-The elaboration rules for applicative functors that we presented in the previous section are type-safe in the basic syntactic sense that they produce well-typed $F{\omega}$ terms and types, but they are not abstraction-safe.
-That is to say, they do not ensure that the data abstraction boundaries imposed by uses of sealing are properly respected.
-This is not a peculiar fault of our semantics: contrary to popular belief, none of the existing accounts of applicative functors in the literature (or in ML compilers) provide abstraction safety either (Harper et al., 1990; Leroy, 1995; Russo, 1998; Shao, 1999; Dreyer et al., 2003).
+The failure to provide abstraction safety is not a peculiar fault of our semantics: contrary to popular belief, none of the existing accounts of applicative functors in the literature (or in ML compilers) provide abstraction safety either (Harper et al., 1990; Leroy, 1995; Russo, 1998; Shao, 1999; Dreyer et al., 2003).
 The reason, in short, is that tracking only static purity of module expressions-as we have done in the previous section, and as other approaches have done before us-is not sufficient: it is important for the purpose of abstraction safety to track dynamic purity as well.
+In a similar vein, it is not sufficient to consider only static module equivalence-i.e., the equivalence of type components-to decide the equivalence of types resulting from pure functor applications: we also need to consider dynamic module equivalence, i.e., the equivalence of value components, as well.

-To see what the issue with abstraction safety is, let us turn to the illustrative set of examples in Figure 32.
+To see what the issue with abstraction safety is, let us turn to the illustrative set of examples in Figures 33 and 34.
 The first example, concerning the functor Name and its instantiations Name1 and Name2, demonstrates why we may want to require a functor that is statically pure, but not dynamically pure, to be treated as generative.
-The remaining examples, concerning various applications of the Set functor, show how ensuring abstraction safety can even be quite tricky when working with a functor that is dynamically pure.
+The remaining examples, concerning various applications of the Set functor, show how ensuring abstraction safety can even be quite tricky when working with a functor that is dynamically pure, as long as we do not track dynamic module equivalence.